AbhijitChallapalli/CSE-5306-DS-PA2-URLShortener/README.md

 # Response: {"code": "xyz789", "shortUrl": "http://localhost:8081/xyz789"}
 ```

-✅ **If these work, proceed to the complete test files above for full testing!**
+**If these work, proceed to the complete test files above for full testing.**

 ---

-## 📊 Architecture Comparison
+## Architecture Comparison

 ### Performance & Trade-offs